joshterrell805/OpenIntro_Statistics_Labs/labs/2_Probability/README.md

 # Lab 2: Probability

+My corresponding reading notes for this lab are at http://joshterrell.com/blog/posts/1472532759

 ## Goals
 > (1) think about the effects of independent and dependent events, (2) learn how to simulate shooting streaks in R, and (3) to compare a simulation to actual data in order to determine if the hot hand